RashikShahjahan/animate-frontend/README.md

 # Animate Frontend

-This is a React application built with Vite.
+This is a React application built with Vite that generates 3D animations using Three.js.

 ## Getting Started